'They got what they deserved' - Maupay aims dig at Arsenal stars as he claims he didn't mean to injure Leno | Goal.com

 "I just went to get the ball really.
 When he landed he twisted his knee.
 It is football, there is contact.
 I never meant to hurt him.
 I apologise again and wish him a speedy recovery."

-Arsenal's frustrations were in sharp contrast to the jubilant Brighton players, who celebrated their first Premier League win of 2020 and gave their survival hopes a real boost.
+Arsenal's frustrations were in sharp contrast to the jubilant Brighton players, who celebrated their first Premier League win of 2020 - a result that has given their survival hopes a real boost.

 "I am so happy because it our first win this new year.
 The team has worked really had the last few months," added Maupay.